JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Sets the active story; that is, the story that receives keyboard and mouse input.

 ```
-FUNCTION CTextDocument2.SetActiveStory (BYVAL pStory AS ITextStory PTR) AS HRESULT
+FUNCTION SetActiveStory (BYVAL pStory AS ITextStory PTR) AS HRESULT
 ```

 | Parameter | Description |